Ice Age (franchise): Ice Age (2002)

 Sid, a goofy but good-natured sloth, is left behind by his family and the herds of mammals journeying to the south.
 He meets Manny, a cynical and loner woolly mammoth who is travelling to the north, and decides to follow him, much to Manny's disdain.
 Along the way, the pair come across a woman who has jumped down the nearby waterfall in a desperate bid to protect her child after their camp was attacked by saber-toothed tigers.
 She silently pushes the infant towards Manny and Sid before disappearing into the water.
 The two animals decide to search for the father and return the baby to him.

-However, the villainous Soto, leader of the sabers, instructs his second in command, Diego, to bring the baby to him so he can exact his revenge on the child's father, who frequently kills sabers with his tribe for their furs and meat.
+The villainous Soto, leader of the sabers, instructs his second in command, Diego, to bring the baby to him so he can exact his revenge on the child's father, who frequently kills sabers with his tribe for their furs and meat.
 Diego comes across Manny and Sid and, since they refuse to just give him the child, he pretends to lead them towards the baby's tribe, when really Soto and the rest of the pack wait in an icy mountain range to ambush them, intending on killing Manny and stealing the child.
-During their journey however, the trio bond over the infant and Diego must ultimately decide where his loyalties lie.
+During their journey, the trio bond over the infant and Diego must ultimately decide where his loyalties lie.

 Ice Age: The Meltdown (2006)

 Manny, Sid, and Diego are currently living in a large valley surrounded by an enormously high ice wall on all sides.
-However, the trio discovers that the ice wall is actually a wall that is barely holding a massive body of water that could flood the valley to nearly a mile underwater.
+The trio discovers that the ice wall is actually a dam that is barely holding a massive body of water that could flood the valley.
 A vulture tells them that there is a boat at the other end of the valley that may save them all, but they only have three days to reach it or die.
-Manny is also having trouble fearing the fact that he may be the last mammoth left.
+Manny is also having trouble dealing with the fact that he may be the last mammoth left.
 Along the way, they meet Ellie, a bubbly female mammoth who thinks she is a possum, and her possum brothers Crash and Eddie.
-As they begin to travel together, Manny learns, with help from Diego and Sid, that he must move on from his past and open his heart to change.
+As they travel together, Manny learns, with help from Diego and Sid, that he must move on from his past and open his heart to change.
 During their journey, Scrat, a sabre-toothed squirrel, has his own adventure.